A woman with blonde wavy hair, glasses, and a white t-shirt smiling in front of a green leafy plant indoors.

 • ASIST (Applied Suicide Intervention Skills Training) | Canadian Mental Health Association | 2017

-Who I Work With
+Who I Work Best With

-Who I Am Outside of the Therapy Room
+Who I Am Outside

 From the Northwest Territories to Alberta and Ontario, my journey eventually brought me to British Columbia, which I have called home since 2017.
 Alongside my clinical training, my lived experiences have shaped how I understand resilience, relationships, and the complexity of being human.